 6) Saratoga Lake Golf Club

-Enjoy the scenery.
-It’s cut out of a forest, and a little river runs through it.
+Saratoga Lake Golf Club has both the golf course and driving range, so there's no excuse for not practicing your drives beforehand.
+It’s cut out of a forest, and a little river runs through it, making it the ideal scramble tournament venue.
 You might also want to pack an extra sleeve of balls.

 7) Ballston Spa Country Club